kailermai/tp/docs/DeveloperGuide.md

    **Planned enhancement:** `setMaxScore sub/3 part/6`

-3. **Provide better visualization for ViewPanel**: The current ViewPanel displays student records for 13 weeks, but does not provide a visual representation of the week numbers.
+3. **Provide better visualisation for View**: The current view shown in Right Side Panel displays student records for 13 weeks, but does not provide a visual representation of the week numbers.
     We note that this may make it difficult for TAs to quickly identify specific week in the record.
-We plan to include a visualisations that adds in a clear representation of week number in records.
+We plan to include additional visualisations that adds in a clear representation of week number.